ritikparihar/sc23r2p/README.md

 [Dataset] (https://www.kaggle.com/competitions/aptos2019-blindness-detection/data)

-## Environment Variables
+## Project Structure and File Placement

-To run this project, you will need to add the following environment variables to your .env file
+To ensure that the code runs correctly, you must organize your files in the following structure:

 `project_folder/`